Prohevy/Game-record/README.md

 Step five:

 Wrote code that mirrored the example image, made code that is necessary in app.mjs to add a visual record in index.html of each game

+Step six: Made the play count and rating UI work.